SWIFTSIM/swiftsim/doc/RTD/source/Task/adding_your_own.rst

 Now the tricky part happens.
 SWIFT is able to deal automatically with the conflicts between tasks, but unfortunately cannot understand the dependencies.

-To implement your new task in the task system, you will need to modify a few functions in ``engine.c``.
+To implement your new task in the task system, you will need to modify a few functions in ``engine_maketasks.c``.

 First, you will need to add mainly two functions: ``scheduler_addtask`` and ``scheduler_addunlocks`` in the ``engine_make_hierarchical_tasks_*`` functions (depending on the type of task you implement, you will need to write it to a different function).